 Whether a dive novice, experienced SCUBA diver, budding scientist or newcomer to the field of marine conservation you are welcome and able to support and contribute to our marine research and conservation work.

 During the first two to four weeks of every expedition our field scientists take you through a well structured and intensive science training, which provides you with the necessary skills and knowledge to carry out research dives.
-The training involves numerous snorkelling and diving excursions as well as informal lectures, small group discussions and practical exercises on coral and fish species identification.
+The training involves numerous diving excursions as well as informal lectures, small group discussions and practical exercises on coral and fish species identification.

 Depending on your dive level when joining us, you will, during the science training, also learn how to dive or advance your diving skills by completing further dive certifications (up to Divemaster level).

 Once you have reached PADI Advanced Open Water level and passed your science training you will carry out one to two dives a day collecting relevant reef data.
 You will be diving 5 days a week with Saturday’s off for community conservation work and Sunday as a rest day and you can join us year-round for a period of 3 -12 weeks.

 In an area where as much as 87% of the population are completely reliant on marine resources, our community based aquaculture programme plays a critical role in diversifying livelihoods and providing alternative income sources to fishing.
 Working with the University of Toliara’s Marine Science Institute and local seafood exporters, Blue Ventures is connecting isolated coastal communities with lucrative international markets for sea cucumber, enabling families and especially women who are excluded from traditional fishing, to develop their own aquaculture businesses.